The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Read Annihilate Your Acne – get the diet that could transform your skin!

-Scientists have tested high vs low cadmium soil and found a close correlation with levels in the tobacco plants grown there (study).
+Scientists have tested high vs low cadmium soil and found a close correlation with levels in the resulting tobacco plants (study).
 Air pollution can increase heavy metals further; for instance, if the tobacco plants are grown near an industrial factory spewing out aluminium fumes all day.

-Again, it boils down to a lack of care about the safety of the product; cigarettes are already deadly inventions, so why bother making them clean?
+Again, it boils down to a lack of interest in safety; cigarettes are already deadly inventions, so why bother making them clean?
 The heavy metal content of cigarettes varies wildly, but most contain at least some.

 Consider the individual metals.
-Firstly, there’s the famous lead, from paint and formerly children’s toys, which worsens acne via oxidative stress and inflammation.
+Firstly, there’s the famous lead, found in paint and formerly children’s toys, which worsens acne via oxidative stress and inflammation.

 One survey of middle-aged men in 24 British towns showed a strong association between cigarette smoking and blood lead concentrations.
 2-6% of the lead in cigarettes is vaporised and then inhaled, with the result that smoking 20 cigarettes per day creates an inhalation of 1.5ug of lead on average, ranging from 0.97–2.64ug (study).